 If your guinea pig doesn’t like celery, try to give it mixed with other vegetables.

 Quick Facts on Celery

 You may already be aware that celery is a green leafy vegetable, right?
-Even if so, you are probably curious to know a little bit more about the plant.
-The following are some of the quick facts gathered about celery:
+Even if you know some info about it, you are probably curious to know a little bit more about the plant.
+The following are some of the quick facts about celery:

 - Celery cultivation started over 3000 years ago.